henriquecfaguiar/dj-finder/README.md

 # DJ Finder App
-Find a DJ for you next event
+Find a DJ for your next event